Online safety and social media

 Online safety

-For sports organisations and activity providers, safeguarding should continue into the online world as well.
+For sports organisations and activity providers, safeguarding should continue into the online world.

-Organisation’s websites, social media channels and all forms of online or virtual communication should have safeguards in place to help to keep your young members and staff safe from harm while using them.
+Websites, social media channels and all forms of online communication, should have safeguards in place to help to keep your young members and staff safe from harm.

 Why is online safety important for sport?

-Having safeguards in place helps protect children and young people from potential online risks whilst in your organisations care.
-Including online safeguarding measures within your policies and procedures provides parameters for everyone.
+Having safeguards in place helps protect children and young people from potential online risks whilst in your organisation's care.

 What online safety means for sports

-Using websites and social media platforms to promote your sport or organisation can have great benefits, such as encouraging a team ethos, sharing information or news to participants, listening to the voices of children and young people, and attracting new club members.
+Using websites and social media platforms to promote your sport or organisation can have many benefits, such as encouraging a team ethos, sharing information or news to participants, listening to the voices of children and young people, and attracting new club members.
+But the online risks still apply.

 Potential risks for children and young people

-• being encouraged to create or share inappropriate or harmful material of themselves or others, including sexting (sexual messages, images or videos)
+• Online Predators: Children may be targeted by individuals seeking to exploit them.
+This could include being encouraged to create or share inappropriate or harmful material of themselves or others, including sexting (sexual messages, images or videos).
+It could also include inappropriate relationships between adults in positions of trust or influence.

 Take a look at the NSPCC Learning website for more information about the types of abuse that can happen online.